 Share on linkedin

-Ok, so I do say in my masthead, tales of a working designer…what I do not say is also a working, small business OWNER…which has its own share of ups and downs.
+Not only am I a working designer but also a working, small business OWNER…which has its own share of ups and downs.
 Against my better judgment ( it is late after all) i am printing one of the latest “Did she really say that?” emails to my beloved staff and design team.
 Apparently, I understand from a design meeting yesterday, that it was a keepsake correspondence and might even have been “saved” …probably for the eventual lawsuit…but whatever.

 To: Beloved Staff and Design Team